alikureishy/ROBO-perception-project/docs/writeup.md

 		...
 ```

+See [here](https://github.com/safdark/ROBO-perception-project/tree/master/RoboND-Perception-Project/pr2_robot/scripts/launches/runs) for the actual persisted point cloud hierarchy for this project.

 ## Results

 I was able to achieve 100% accuracy of detection, for all 3 worlds, as illustrated below.